Your Family Important Information Document

 I couldn’t decide if this should go under the “Emergency Preparedness” category or the ”Organization” category, because I feel like it belongs equally to both.
 This is something to help with your everyday organization of information, but also would be gold to have in the event of an emergency.

-As I was writing the Emergency Preparedness Step 4 post on protecting your important documents in a fireproof waterproof box, I realized this was an important step to that.
+As I was writing the blog post on protecting your important documents in a fireproof waterproof box, I realized this was an important step to that.
 What if your computer were lost in a house fire, along with any pieces of paper with passwords and account information on them?
 It sure would be nice to have a copy of all of that information in your firebox!

-I would even dare say that creating an IMPORTANT INFORMATION document is life-changing, even if you never have to use the copy that you keep in your fireproof box.
+I would even dare say that gathering all of your important information is life-changing, even if you never have to use the copy that you keep in your fireproof box.

-Because after creating this, you will have a single document to refer to that will be so organized and user-friendly, that paying bills will be a snap.
+Because after doing the work, you will have a single file to refer to that will be so organized and user-friendly, that paying bills will be a snap.
 You won’t have to call your health insurance company every year when you forget what your deductibles are, or need to know whether or not your kid needs a referral to see an ENT specialist.

 Gone will be the days when you have to shamefully click on the “forgot password” button because you’re not sure which of the 12 standard passwords you used for that particular website.